WrestleMania VII: Storylines

 The two main feuds entering WrestleMania in 1991 were between Hulk Hogan and WWF Champion Sgt.
-Slaughter and The Ultimate Warrior and "Macho King" Randy Savage, and in a way, both were intertwined.
+Slaughter and Ultimate Warrior and "Macho King" Randy Savage, and in a way, both were intertwined.

 Warrior had defeated Hogan for the WWF Championship at WrestleMania a year earlier and entered 1991 as the champion.
 In the meantime, Sgt.
 Slaughter had returned to the WWF near the end of 1990 after spending five years wrestling in the American Wrestling Association.
 When he returned, Slaughter announced that he had turned his back on his country and had become an Iraqi sympathizer and follower of Saddam Hussein.
 He had also revealed an alliance with an Iraqi military leader, General Adnan, who became his advisor (Adnan having followed Slaughter from the AWA to participate in the angle).
 This coincided with the increasing tension in the Middle East that was going on at that time, which eventually would lead to Operation Desert Storm and American involvement in the conflict.
-Slaughter would eventually set his sights on the Warrior, and the two agreed to a match at the Royal Rumble in January 1991.
+Slaughter would eventually set his sights on Warrior, and the two agreed to a match at the Royal Rumble in January 1991.

 Savage, meanwhile, was trying to regain the WWF Championship that he had lost at WrestleMania V to Hogan and challenged Warrior repeatedly to give him a shot.
 Warrior defeated Savage to successfully defend the title numerous times and subsequently refused to grant any more title shots, so Savage decided to seek another remedy.
 During the match between Warrior and Slaughter, Savage and his manager Queen Sherri came to ringside and got involved in the match.
 Warrior picked up an interfering Sherri and tossed her from the ring onto Savage.
 Slaughter capitalized by driving Warrior down, leaving him hanging over the second rope.
 Savage then struck Warrior with his royal scepter as Slaughter kept the referee's attention, knocking the champion unconscious.
-Slaughter then hit an elbow drop on the Warrior and pinned him to become the new champion.
+Slaughter then hit an elbow drop on Warrior and pinned him to become the new champion.
 After he came to and realized what Savage had done, Warrior charged to the back looking for Savage.
 He then issued a challenge for a retirement match for the two at WrestleMania, which Savage accepted.

 Hogan, having no connection with the ongoing story to this point, entered the Royal Rumble match as its defending champion.
 He won the match by eliminating his old rival Earthquake last, then went backstage to be interviewed by Gene Okerlund.
 During the course of the interview, the word was relayed to the two that Slaughter and Adnan were celebrating their triumph by defacing an American flag.
-Hogan then promised to stand up for his country and take the title from Slaughter as soon as possible, and was later named the leading contender for the WWF Championship, which he had not contended for since losing the title to the Warrior at WrestleMania VI.
+Hogan then promised to stand up for his country and take the title from Slaughter as soon as possible, and was later named the leading contender for the WWF Championship, which he had not contended for since losing the title to Ultimate Warrior at WrestleMania VI.